Hands on Learning

 - Work on a poll commissioned by ESPN through the Seton Hall Sports Poll

 - Participate in a community service-based course

-- Gain trading experience in the Securities’ Trading and Analysis Room
+- Gain trading experience in the Center for Securities Trading and Business Analytics

 - Expand your horizons in a study abroad program